for preparation for the OPI:

 average waiting period for the result of the OPI is two weeks.
 The

-students shall be notified via email and they can pick up the
+students shall be notified via email and, if they request it, they can pick up the

 document with the result in the Office of the Department of Modern